bartick/ringover-webhooks/python/README.md

 ```
 License
 -------
-This project is licensed under the MIT License.
+This project is licensed under the BSD License.
 See the LICENSE file for details.

 Contributing
 ------------